Codecademy/docs/content/cloud-computing/concepts/aws-management-console/aws-management-console.md

 - A unified search tool to find services, features, and documentation.
 - AWS CloudShell, a browser-based shell that allows CLI commands against services in Bash, PowerShell, or Z shell.

-In addition to the web application, the AWS Management Console is available as a mobile app for Android and AWS.
+In addition to the web application, the AWS Management Console is available as a mobile app for Android and iOS.
 The app is intended to provide mobile-relevant tasks as a companion to the full web application.